okohll/abdocs/content/docs/charting/business-intelligence.md

 > Before setting up a BI connection, please be aware of the [data privacy and security](/docs/charting#privacy-and-data-security) considerations.

-At agileBase we host an instance of [Apache Superset](https://superset.apache.org) which can be used by customers to create reporting dashboards.
+At Agilebase we host an instance of [Apache Superset](https://superset.apache.org) which can be used by customers to create reporting dashboards.

 However the setup processes below also applies to third party tools such as Power BI.
 In fact, any tool which utilises [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) can be used, such as Excel for example.